JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

   - /about.html
 ---

+My github page <a href="[https://www.youtube.com/watch?v=V0G6iSJHFwc](https://github.com/JanieCoulombeStat)">(JanieCoulombe Stat)</a> contains more ressources on R codes, etc.

 News
 ======

 Winter 2023

-Links to two videos FYI:
+Links to two videos of presentations I've given recently:

-1. A presentation I gave for the Club Math at Université de Montréal on <a href="https://www.youtube.com/watch?v=V0G6iSJHFwc"> an Introduction to causal inference</a> .
+1. For the Club Math at Université de Montréal on <a href="https://www.youtube.com/watch?v=V0G6iSJHFwc"> an Introduction to causal inference</a> .

-2. A presentation I gave at CRCHU Quebec on <a href="https://www.youtube.com/watch?v=rSsb2NREEyE"> causal diagrams</a> .
+2. At CRCHU Quebec on <a href="https://www.youtube.com/watch?v=rSsb2NREEyE"> causal diagrams</a> .

 Fall 2022